Before setting off on your UK road trip there are a few things you’re going to want to make sure you have on your road trip checklist or packing list.

 I recently teamed up with Esso to bring you the very first road trip in my newly converted camper van, where I drove over and explored Suffolk on the East Coast of the UK.
 In additon to this vlog I filmed during the 3 day road trip, I thought I’d create a check list of all the things you should prepare and take with you when heading out on a UK road trip.

-This blog post has been bought to life through a paid partnership with Esso UK.
+This blog post has been brought to life through a paid partnership with Esso UK.
 The creative ideas, content and photography is all my own.

 You want to be prepared for your adventure and not stopping off for things all the time so here’s a list of things to make sure you have packed up and ready to go.